-Below are my notes for visiting Namibia.
-These travel tips, such as the best time to visit Namibia are obtained from a variety of sources including some of the following: my first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
-Whenever I hear something that interests me about Namibia, I jot it down here.
-Hope this comes in handy.
+Visiting Namibia?
+You have found my personal notes and travel tips, such as the best time to visit Namibia and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.

 Best Time to Visit Namibia

 Longer Answer: May is the beginning of the dry season so you still get the greenery but improving better weather.
 May through August are the more comfortable months of the year with cool nights (quite cold nights in desert).
 September and October are dry months but growing hotter.
 Generally the further into the dry season, the more the animals will concentrate together at watering holes (and thus optimal for viewing)

 The November through April period is good for bird watching but the temperatures can get quite high, with rain almost exclusively falling in this zone (especially January thru March).
 However, the desert in Namib-Naukluft National Park is a good place for birding and flowers blooming at this time (if you don’t mind the heat).
 The rain comes in bursts.

 If you are there in the November through April timeframe, at least that is a great time to visit the Skeleton Coast in the north.
 However, be prepared with anti-malarial medications, especially at that time.